-The numbers in bold at the bottom right of Table 3 shows the losses to Miami-Dade County in local spending and local sales tax from the 1% Miami-Dade sales tax if out-of-area workers are hired for the county's \$50 million share of the Orange Bowl renovation.
-They show a loss of between \$4.2 million and \$7.6 million in local spending, and between \$48,200 and \$87,000 collected for local public health and transit needs and other county expenditures.
+The numbers in bold at the bottom right of Table 3 show the losses to Miami-Dade County in local spending and local sales tax from the 1% Miami-Dade sales tax if out-of-area workers are hired with the public expenditures of \$445 million on a new Marlins stadium.
+They show a loss of between almost \$38 million and over \$68 million in local spending, and between \$408,000 and \$735,000 collected for local public health and transit needs and other county expenditures.